-A MIXTURE of one part of absolute alcohol, two parts of chloroform, and three parts of ether, by volume, was suggested by Dr. George Harley, and favourably reported upon by a committee of the Royal Medical and Chirurgical Society which sat in 1884.
-This, which is known as the ACE mixture, has been extensively used, and has proved to be nearly twice as safe as chloroform alone.
+A MIXTURE of one part of absolute alcohol, two parts of chloroform, and three parts of ether, by volume, was suggested by Dr. George Harley, and favourably reported upon by a committee of the Royal Medical and Chirurgical Society which sat in 1864.
+This has been extensively used, and has proved to be nearly twice as safe as chloroform alone.

-A freshly-made, well-shaken mixture of two parts of chloroform with three parts of ether, known as $C_2E_3$ , is simpler and less expensive to prepare, and may be used on an open mask.
+A freshly-made, well-shaken mixture of one part of chloroform with two parts of ether, however, contains exactly the same proportion of chloroform (1 in 3), is simpler and less expensive to prepare, and slightly more stimulating.
 For these reasons it may be now considered to be the best proportion to employ.